 Start With a Core Use Case and Human Analysis

 Start with some basic data analytics and examine key customer attributes, including customer contacts, and the contact results.
 As an example, look at how many days from the contact until the customer’s subscription expires and compare that to call reason.
 You may find that if a customer contacts you within X days of their expiration, then Y% of the time it is regarding cancelling or renegotiating.
 There may be one or two other key factors to examine.
 Keep the list small, you can expand later.
 The more complicated the analysis rules, the harder it will be to get others on board.

 Use the Data and Results to Build the Business Cases and Confidence

 Use the data to make the business case.
-If those contacts were now automatically routed to Retention agents, how much would be saved in agent time and/or improved in retention rate?
+If those contacts were now automatically routed to retention agents, how much would be saved in agent time and/or improved in retention rate?
 This is the business case that starts to show the value of customer information driven handling.
-And implementation will prove the results.
+And implementation of AI and RPA can provide the results.